 Since initial introduction, OpSec has regularly re-engineered GME’s security label to include improved security features and more efficient and sustainable material usage.
 The brand protection program was updated to incorporate new advanced security technologies and a secure web portal for online ordering.
 GME estimated a saving of €500K (nearly $600k USD) on label production costs over 5 years.

 The security device on the auto parts label is an Optically Variable Device (OVD) originated with advanced optical technology.
 The holographic image contains multiple layers of overt and covert security.
 Overt features can be seen with the naked eye, allowing quick verification of product authenticity by all parties along the supply chain.
 The “on/off” feature shows the appearance of distinct images from different viewing angles.
 Covert features provide an advanced level of security and are revealed only to field investigators and enforcement officials.
 The multi-layer strategy allows covert security features to be disclosed only to relevant parties.

 GM Europe (GME) has a global network of thousands of suppliers that produce and distribute auto aftermarket parts to service its European product lines.
-GME’s suppliers funnel spare parts to distribution centres and warehouses before reaching dealers and shops for sales and service.
+Spare parts from GME’s suppliers are funneled to distribution centers and warehouses before reaching dealers and shops for sales and service.

 Charles Mann, Brand Protection Manager at GM Europe, heads a joint project team to secure the European supply chain against counterfeits.
 The team includes members from Logistics, Operations, and Brand Protection, and is responsible for coverage across Central, Eastern, and Western Europe.